JazariO/PersistentId/README.md

 **Does it work with prefabs?**
 You can use persistent ids with prefab _instances_, however as of version v0.1.14 prefab assets (the .prefab file in your project window) do not generate persistent ids.
 Any prefab gameObject instanced in a scene will still generate its own persistent unique id.
----

 **Is it compatible with Unity serialization?**
-Absolutely, the id value itself is a uint, and the PersistentId base class has been attributed with `[System.Serializable]`
+The id value itself is a uint, and the PersistentId base class has been attributed with `[System.Serializable]`
----

 **Does it work with runtime-instantiated objects?**
 Currently no, this persistence system is designed to create persistent IDs that can be generated at editor-time and will never change.
 This is better suited to objects that are not spawned or instantiated at runtime.
----